alindl/release_robbe/README.md

 　　　　　　　　　　　　　　　　　　    ██░░░░░░░░░░░░██████░░░░░░░░██████░░░░░░░░████  ████░░░░░░░░██
 　　　　　　　　　　　　　　　　　　　　　 ████████████　　   ██████████░░░░░░░░░░██　　　　　　████████
 　　　　　　　　　　　　　　　　　　　　　　　 　　　　　　　　　　　　     ██████████
 ```

+Get and manage new songs and artists from Spotify

 ## What's it gonna do?
 Let's go through the workflow of the thing: